brownmarketplace/brown-marketplace/README.md

     - `/userReq` for receiving user id and querying user liked items
     - `/recommend` for generating recommendations and sending the product ids

-## Reflection & Futuer Development
+## Reflection & Further Development
 This is a valuable learning experience for us in terms of designing and developing user-oriented project.
 We also wish to implement the following features if time permits:

 1. Support direct chat between users.